| - | - | How the system works | - | - |

 limitations

-due to a character's sex to end
+a character's sex to end with

 the restrictions on maximum strength given